allisonamber/AbelmoschusEsculentus/README.md

 	region="109,-49,411,435"
 url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/37/Thomas_Jefferson%27s_Monticello.JPG/640px-Thomas_Jefferson%27s_Monticello.JPG">

-Though limited, the recognition Hemings received for his work was highly uncommon, given that he was an enslaved person.
+Though limited, the recognition Hemings received for his work was uncommon, given that he was an enslaved person.
 In fact, white enslavers in the South historically tried to deny the contributions African Americans made to their cuisine.
-For instance, Mary Randolph’s *The Virginia House-wife,* [^Ref 29] a highly regarded cookbook from 1824, in part claimed the techniques, practices, and recipes of the enslaved people doing this domestic work without ever acknowledging their contributions.
+For instance, Mary Randolph’s *The Virginia House-wife,* [^Ref 29] a highly regarded cookbook from 1824, claimed the techniques, practices, and recipes of the enslaved people doing this domestic work without acknowledging their contributions.
 <param ve-image
 	label="Mary Randolph, author of the *The Virginia House-Wife*" description="Portrait of Mary Randolph"